NeuralTrust/neuraltrust-helm-charts/README.md

 During installation, you will be prompted for:
 - Namespace (default: neuraltrust)
-- OpenAI API key (if not set in environment)
+- OpenAI API key (if not set in environment and Google API key is not set)
+- Google API key (if not set in environment and OpenAI API key is not set)
 - HuggingFace token (provided by NeuralTrust, if not set in environment)
 - GCR service account key (provided by NeuralTrust)